 BPG offers two levels of membership for Brand Owners.
 These are Voting and Non-Voting.
 Local agents and service providers will act as a Non-Voting member only.

-A Voting member is entitled to participate in Training sessions organized by the BPG , the right to vote for the Board of the BPG or nominate to be on the Board, where those members can have a direct influence on BPG activities, plans, policies, and initiatives.
+A Voting member is entitled to participate in Training sessions organized by the BPG , the right to vote for the Board of the BPG or join the Board, where those members can have a direct influence on BPG activities, plans, policies, and initiatives.

 A Voting member will have access to the highest-level information exchange, attend official senior government meetings, and represent the BPG in press conferences and conventions.
 These opportunities enable you to get your message across to the local governments and the media.